yaqalab/yaqatw-support/README.md

 **Why bother:** After coding a document you may have twenty or more codes, which is a lot to reason about.
 Grouping them by theme (Behaviors, Attitudes, Outcomes, and so on) gives you a smaller number of larger ideas to analyze and report against.
 Grouping them further may allow you a higher level of abstraction.

+**AI assistance for categorizing (optional):** when an AI provider is configured (see [AI & Translation](#ai--translation)), an **agent** can propose a category structure built from your **existing codes**, much as the Code Agent proposes codes.
+You steer it the same way: pick a **reasoning mode** (Inductive, Deductive, or Abductive), give a **research question** and a free-text **prompt**, cap how many categories it may create, and optionally have it validate its suggestions against the categories you already have.
+You can also ask for a **multi-level abstraction ladder** — for example, rolling themes up into a few aggregate dimensions — rather than a single flat level.
+Each suggestion appears as a card you **accept or reject**; nothing is applied to your project until you accept it.

 #### The **Relationships** Tab: Document Connections Between Concepts

 **What it does:** records *how* concepts connect (cause and effect, before and after, part and whole) rather than only what concepts exist.